junegunn/fzf/README.md

   Scripting
-    -q, --query=STR      Start the finder with the given query -1, --select-1       (with --query) Automatically select the only match -0, --exit-0         (with --query) Exit when there's no match -f, --filter=STR     Filter mode.
+    -q, --query=STR      Start the finder with the given query -1, --select-1       Automatically select the only match -0, --exit-0         Exit immediately when there's no match -f, --filter=STR     Filter mode.
 Do not start interactive finder.

   Environment variables